Video of 12-year-old Sacramento boy getting handcuffed by officers sparks outrage

 A female officer is also heard asking Isaiah if he spit on her.
 "Yeah, I spit on you.
 How you like that?" he replies.

-When backup arrives, a male officer places a white mesh bag, called a spit bag, a device used to prevent people from spitting, over Isaiah's head.
-Another officer tells the man filming that the bag was put over the boy's head because he spit on an officer.
+When backup arrives, a male officer places a white mesh hood, called a spit mask, over Isaiah's head as a crowd which gathered around the boy yells for officers to remove it.

+In a press release Wednesday afternoon, the police department said the spit mask was used "on the subject to prevent him from spitting" on officers.

+“Our officers involved in this incident appropriately used a spit mask to protect themselves and defuse the situation," Chief Daniel Hahn said in the press release.
+"I am grateful that our officers were willing to proactively intervene when they observed suspicious activity, and that nobody was injured during this encounter.”

+According to the website Spit Sock Hood, which sells the masks, they are made from lightweight material and are used by law enforcement "to prohibit the transfer of saliva."

+A police spokesman told CBS Sacramento that using a spit bag is standard operating procedure.
+Asked if the child's age in this case would be a factor in whether to use the mask, the spokesman responded: “Well, all that plays a factor, all the circumstances that they faced during this incident, all those play a factor."

-Harris told NBC News it was "ridiculous" officers used a spit bag on a child.
+Harris told NBC News he has never heard of police using a spit mask on a person they were detaining and said it was "ridiculous" officers used it on a child.

+In police body camera video released by the department Wednesday afternoon, Isaiah tells officers he can't breathe and repeatedly asks them to remove the mask.
+The officer tells Isaiah she's not going to take the mask off him.
+The boy is placed in the squad car with the spit mask still around his head.

-A police spokesman said Isaiah was not arrested, but was cited for battery against a police officer and resisting officers.
+Sacramento police said Isaiah was not arrested, but was cited for battery against a police officer and resisting officers.
 He was eventually released to his mother.

 Harris called the officers' conduct "deplorable" and said the family is asking for an apology from the department and is also considering filing a lawsuit.